proof88/PGE/README.md

 This game engine contains the PURE graphics engine that has its own documentation:
 https://proof88.github.io/pure-doc/

+Project kanban board for PURE 0.4 is here: https://github.com/users/proof88/projects/5 <br/>
+Future versions will have project kanban board under this repo.

 The Visual Studio project file is included.<br/>
 However, if you want to see example of integration in other projects, you may be interested in the Visual Studio solution including other projects as well in [PGE-misc](https://github.com/proof88/PGE-misc) repo.